DHTMLX/gantt-docs/data/api/gantt_auto_scheduling_strict_config.md

 @template:	api_config
 @descr:
+{{pronote This functionality is available in the PRO edition only.}}

-By default, tasks are rescheduled only when a new date violates the constraint
+By default, tasks are rescheduled only when a new date violates the constraint.

 @related: